GitCoder052023/Trenvo/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in **The Wardrobe**, please report it responsibly.
+If you discover a security vulnerability in **Wardrobe**, please report it responsibly.
 We request that you avoid publicizing the issue until it has been properly reviewed and resolved.

 To report a vulnerability:
 - Email us at **hamdankhubaib959@gmail.com**